-We must care for our employees, respect and care for the environment while we operate, and rehabilitate the land when we cease.
-We must contribute our fair share to local and national economies, including through taxes, and do so transparently.
+We must care for our employees, respect and care for the environment when we explore, build and operate, and repurpose or rehabilitate the land when our operations come to an end.
+We must contribute our fair share to local and national economies, including through the payment of taxes and royalties, and do so transparently.
 These beliefs are the foundation of our views on sustainability.

 Our values, experience and history tell us we must work in a way that delivers real, lasting benefits for the owners of our company as well as the wider communities in which we operate.
 Today, as the world grows more complex, our stakeholders’ expectations are changing, and growing, and spanning all aspects of sustainability – climate change to communities.

 For nearly 150 years, this company of pioneers has successfully navigated both challenge and opportunity – and succeeded.
 We are committed to doing so again in this new decade.

 Safety remains a core value, and I am pleased to report that we ended 2019 with a strong safety performance, and no fatalities.

 This year also marked progress in our work with communities.
 Nearly three decades ago, we led our industry’s support for recognition of Native Title – Indigenous Australians’ right to land – which led to the current practice of agreement-making with Indigenous peoples around the world.
 In 2019, we were pleased to sign several important agreements with Indigenous groups in Australia and Canada, maintaining our ability to access valuable resources, and preserving their access to the benefits our business can provide.